joeynaor/writeups/2019-12-01_Vulnhub_Os-hackNos-1.md

  192.168.1.103   08:00:27:f9:4e:c0      1      60  PCS Systemtechnik GmbH
 ```

-Then we match the hostname `ctf` to the machin'es IP:
+Then we match the hostname `ctf` to the machine's IP:
 ```bash
 root@kali:~# nano /etc/hosts
 27.0.0.1       localhost